 Common Rejected or No Bid Prototypes

-Many companies will no bid complex forming operation or non-standard materials because of the expertise and machining needed to be able to deliver on it cost effectively.
+Received a no-bid on your prototype?
+Many companies will no-bid complex-forming operations or non-standard materials because of the expertise and machining needed to be able to deliver on it cost-effectively.

 - Card Guides